metricationmatters/research/proposals/AreaAndVolume.md

 Problem
 =======

-What is the proper way to indicate numbers and prefixes for base units of area and volume?
+What is the proper way to indicate numbers and prefixes for names of units of area and volume?

 1 square millimeter (1 mm<sup>2</sup>) is not the same as 1 milli square meter.